 You can get the pan and tilt head that can also rotate your camera for vertical (portrait) shooting or you can buy these with a ball head.
 That's what I like about my mini tripod; it behaves like a traditional tripod with tilt, swivel, and pan movement, albeit on really short tripod legs.

-It's not that they can't be useful-they are the most popular for iphones and GoPro cameras for the photographers who shoot in a wide range of places and situations.
+It's not that they can't be useful-they are the most popular for iphones and GoPro cameras.
+They're for the photographers who shoot in a wide range of places and situations.

 In fact there are certain unique situations where this type of tripod is the only one that would work for you.
 Look at the three photos below.